-CICAD notes that Grenada has an updated register of individuals and corporations handling pharmaceutical products containing precursor substances, narcotics, or psychotropic substances; issues licenses to manufacturers and distributors of these products; and carries out regular inspections and audits of the establishments of individuals and corporations authorized to handle them.
-CICAD also observes that the country has criminal penalties for infringements or violations by individuals or corporations that handle pharmaceutical products containing precursor substances, narcotics, or psychotropic substances.
-However, CICAD notes that Grenada does not offer periodic training programs for personnel in charge of preventing the trade and diversion of materials and equipment for the illicit production or manufacture of narcotic drugs and psychotropic substances nor does it share information with other regional or global systems on this matter.
-Furthermore, CICAD observes that the country does not use the INCB's I2ES system, nor does it have alternative, expeditious mechanisms in place that are ready to issue, upload, or exchange import and export authorizations between countries for narcotic drugs and psychotropic substances for medical use and has not received training in the use of the I2ES system.
+CICAD notes with satisfaction that Guyana has an updated register of individuals and corporations handling pharmaceutical products containing precursor substances, narcotics, or psychotropic substances; it issues licenses to manufacturers and distributors of these products; and carries out regular inspections and audits of the establishments of individuals and corporations authorized to handle them.
+CICAD observes that the country has criminal, civil and administrative penalties for infractions or violations by individuals or corporations that handle pharmaceutical products containing precursor substances, narcotics, or psychotropic substances.
+CICAD further notes with concern that Guyana does not offer periodic training programs for personnel responsible for preventing the trade and diversion of materials and equipment for the illicit production or manufacture of narcotic drugs and psychotropic substances; however, it does share information with other global systems on this matter.
+Additionally, CICAD observes that the country uses the INCB's I2ES system; however, it has not received training in its use.